CopernicaMarketingSoftware/Documentation/Mailerq/4.1/json-results.md

 description to explain why the message was or was not accepted.

 The "mta" property holds the name of the MTA that accepted the message.
-To get this mta name, MailerQ reads the answer from the initial welcome message that the receiving server sent right after the connection was set up.
+To get this MTA name, MailerQ reads the answer from the initial welcome message that the receiving server sent right after the connection was set up.